-VicRoads is the coordinating road authority for all arterial roads in the municipality.
-The Code of Practice for Operational Responsibility of roads defines the demarcation of responsibility for arterial road reserves as described below:
+The Department of Transport is the Coordinating Road Authority for all arterial roads in the municipality.
+The Code of Practice for Operational Responsibility of Roads defines the demarcation of responsibility for arterial road reserves as described below:

-- Service roads from the back of kerb to the property line Monash acts as the responsible road authority and manages all road related assets. - Pathways on arterial road reserves, from the back of kerb to the property line. - The through lanes, centre medians and related road assets are managed by VicRoads; - Structures such as retaining walls, crash barriers, pedestrian ramps or platforms associated with bus stops are shared by agreement.
+- Service roads from the back of kerb to the property line Monash acts as the responsible road authority and manages all road related assets. - Pathways on arterial road reserves, from the back of kerb to the property line. - The through lanes, centre medians and related road assets are managed by Department of Transport; - Structures such as retaining walls, crash barriers, pedestrian ramps or platforms associated with bus stops are shared by agreement.
 Assets managed by Monash are included in the AMIS and managed within the RMP; - Public transport assets are managed in accordance with the code of practice. - Stormwater drainage in accordance with the network owner.